THE PREMIER MARKETPLACE FOR REAL GEMS

 With a blocked crown chakra, you may feel disconnected and uninspired, drifting aimlessly without an anchor.
 Alexandrite can open the chakra, infusing warm energies into your life and setting the stage for a powerful spiritual transformation.

 Before you start using alexandrite for healing, you’ll want to find the right one.
-Let’s discuss what goes into an alexandrite stone’s value and what to look for as a buyer.

 Alexandrite Gemstone Properties

-A gemstone’s properties are essential for determining its true value.
+A gemstone’s properties are essential for determining its true market value.
 Depending on the stone, certain factors carry more weight than others.
-For instance, clarity plays a bigger role in colorless stones like diamonds while color saturation is more important for colored stones.
+For instance, clarity plays a bigger role in colorless stones like diamonds while saturation is more important for colored stones.

 Color